Duke vs. South Carolina Women's Basketball Predictions & Picks - December 3

 Duke Schedule Analysis

-- The Blue Devils' signature win of the season came against the Georgia Bulldogs, a top 100 team (No. 55), according to our computer rankings.
-The Blue Devils picked up the 72-65 road win on November 30.
+- On November 30 versus the Georgia Bulldogs, who rank inside the top 100 (No. 55) in our computer rankings, the Blue Devils registered their signature win of the season, a 72-65 victory on the road.

-- The Blue Devils have two wins versus Quadrant 1 teams, tied for the second-most in the country.
+- The Blue Devils have two wins over Quadrant 1 teams, tied for the second-most in Division 1.

 Get tickets for any college basketball game this season at Ticketmaster!